 I am not sure I have ever seen a place with as high of ratings on Google as Stejk Street Food in Kiruna.
 So, naturally, I had to see what all the hype was about!

-I actually ate here as part of my tour to the ice hotel as the guide with Kiruna Private Guides is the owner of the place alongside his wife.
+I actually ate here as part of my tour of the ice hotel as the guide with Kiruna Private Guides is the owner of the place alongside his wife.

 The menu is chill and unpretentious – with local reindeer as a specialty.
 Everything I ate was simply out of this world.